Your membership has expired

 How CR Tests Tires

-We test them at our track in Connecticut for wet and dry braking and handling, ride comfort and quietness, and resistance to hydroplaning—when water gets between the tire and the pavement.
-We perform our snow-traction tests at our Auto Test Center and in northern Michigan.
-Ice-braking evaluations are performed at a skating rink.
-We also commission outside labs to measure each tire’s rolling resistance, which affects fuel economy.
+Consumer Reports tests more than 40 tire models every year, including those for cars, SUVs, and trucks, totaling hundreds of individual tires.
+We do this at our track in Connecticut for wet and dry braking, handling, ride comfort and quietness, and resistance to hydroplaning (when water gets between tires and the pavement).
+We do our snow-traction tests at our Auto Test Center and in northern Michigan.
+Ice-braking evaluations are done at a nearby skating rink.

 If you’re a CR member, this full article and the list below are already available to you.
 But if you haven’t signed up yet, click below and become a member to access this list and all of our exclusive ratings and reviews for each vehicle we buy and test.